Shelby County, Tennessee Divorce Lawyer

 Work With the Author of the Guide to Divorce Practice

 Attorney Rice is a Certified Family Law Trial Advocate by the National Board of Trial Advocacy.
-This is no easy achievement–he is one of two in Memphis and here are a total of 12 in the state of Tennessee.
-He has received the Top 10 Attorney Award for Tennessee from the National Academy of Family Law Attorneys and has been recognized as The Face of Divorce Law by Memphis Magazine for the last four years.
+This is no easy achievement–he is one of two in Memphis, and here are a total of 12 in the state of Tennessee.
+He has received the Top 10 Attorney Award for Tennessee from the National Academy of Family Law Attorneys.
+Memphis Magazine has recognized him as The Face of Divorce Law for the last four years.
 With his guidance, Rice Law is ready to help you with your divorce case.
-Read more about divorce on our website and contact us if you have any questions.
+Read more about divorce on our website, and contact us if you have any questions.

 Contact a Shelby County, Tennessee Divorce Lawyer

-Divorce can be scary, but with an experienced Shelby County, Tennessee divorce lawyer on your side, it doesn’t have to be.
+Divorce can be scary, but with an experienced Shelby County, Tennessee, divorce lawyer on your side, it doesn’t have to be.
 Rice Law is dedicated to fighting for the well-being of our clients, and we are ready to put our decades of experience to work for you.
-We proudly serve clients in Memphis, Shelby County, and throughout the state of Tennessee, including in Tipton County, Fayette County, Bartlett, Germantown, Lakeland, and Millington.
+We proudly serve clients in Memphis, Shelby County, and throughout Tennessee, including Tipton County, Fayette County, Bartlett, Germantown, Lakeland, and Millington.
 Contact Rice Law today to schedule your initial consultation with our legal team.

 Read Our Latest Blog Posts